Modesto, California: Hawke Castle

 The Hawke Castle is a historic residence built in 1929.
 It was influenced by the Norman architecture, and is now the property of George Thayer Real Estate.

 Crow House

 or the Walter B. Wood House, was originally located at 814 Twelfth Street.
 The house was originally owned by Walter Wood and was constructed in 1884 in the Italianate style.
 The house has been removed from its original location, and modern renovation of the house has compromised its NRHP designation.

 Robert Walton House

 The Robert Walton House was constructed in 1957, as a development of Frank Lloyd Wright's New York Usonian Exhibition House concept.

 El Viejo Post Office

-The U. S. "El Viejo" Post Office is located on Twelfth and I Streets.
+The U.S. "El Viejo" Post Office is located on Twelfth and I streets.
 Wall murals inside the post office were painted by Ray Boynton, a Work Projects Administration artist.
-The post office was listed in the NRHP in 1983.
+The post office was listed in the National Register of Historic Places in 1983.